 I want to say that the group sponsoring this today is the American Committee for East-West Accord.
 It was launched in the 70s at a time of detente’s strength, parity.
 My late husband Stephen Cohen relaunched the committee in 2014, a perilous moment in Ukrainian-Russian-U.S. relations, NATO.I think that with a small team, a very important board, we’ve worked against headwinds to fulfill a mandate of at least building dialogue, restraint, realism, different point of view.
 Again, that alternative point of view which is missing in our media and politics.
 We believe our work even against the headwinds and the brutality we witness, is more important than ever.

 American Committee for East-West Accord members joining Katrina vanden Heuvel in this conversation with Professor Mearsheimer are moderator James Carden, former Ambassador to the Soviet Union (1987-1991) Jack Matlock, Professor Nicolai Petro, and Professor Marlene Laruelle.
-Professor Petro offered the following beginning at 36:28:
+Professor Petro offered the following assessment of our situation beginning at 36:28*:

 Our second tragedy is the loss of a common legal framework.
-I refer here to the much discussed distinction between an international legal order and a rules-based order.
-The West has in recent years worked hard to replace the former with the latter while breezily suggesting that they are the same thing.
-Much of the rest of the world however has said they are not and has suggested that what the West is really trying to do here is to privatize the international legal order and to make it serve whatever rules the West finds most beneficial.
+I refer here to the much discussed distinction between an international legal order and a rules based order.
+The West has, in recent years, worked hard to replace the former with the latter, while breezily suggesting that they are the same.
+Much of the rest of the world, however, has said they are not, and has suggested that, what the West is really trying to do here is to privatize the international legal order, and to make it serve whatever rules the West finds most beneficial.